sandippan52/sandippan52/README.md

 - 👋 Hi, I’m @sandippan52
-- 👀 I’m interested in coding
+- 👀 I’m an android app developer
-- 🌱 I’m currently learning c and python
+- 🌱 I’m currently learning how to make backend of any app.
-- 💞️ I’m looking to collaborate on webdevelopment
+- 💞️ I’m looking to collaborate on any project or hackathon that requires android development.
 - 📫 How to reach me - by my email id sandippan52@gmail.com

 <!---